rickh94/lilypond-scripts/README.md

 `lylog` - runs lilypond over a file but stdout/stderr is redirected into *filename*.log.

+`lymakeparts` - Create lilypond part notes files based on a template.tmp file in same directory.
+Written in **ruby**.

 `collapsed_path` - produces a fish like collapsed path for tabbing in zsh.
 I use it in my prompt.
 Copied from a zsh mailing list archive.
 Originally by Daniel Friesel, see header for details.

-`part_template` - Create lilypond part notes files based on a template.tmp file in same directory.